particle-iot/docs/src/content/reference/firmware.md

 A device may not publish events beginning with a case-insensitive match for "spark".
 Such events are reserved for officially curated data originating from the Cloud.

-Calling `Spark.publish()` when the device is not connected to the cloud will not result in an event being published.
+Calling `Particle.publish()` when the device is not connected to the cloud will not result in an event being published.
 This is indicated by the return success code of `false`.